RadityaP/dashboard-jimbro/README.md

 # Hi, this is your Jimbro!

-Need to find a gym partner that always reminds you of your progresses and goals?
-Also motivates you to go to gym?
-If you have one, it's fine.
-If you don't have any?
-I think you can go to gym with me :)

 Jimbro is a personal gym tracker and reminder, with a lot of features (that will be developed), which is:

 1. Authentication